This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Phong Nha-Ke Bang Np., Samu pass, Bach Ma Np,.
 Da Nang, Ngoc Linh Np., Kon-tum Pr.,

-The weather in central is hot and dry weather from mid-Jan to late Aug, with the temperature often reaching mid-30’s0 C. During the winter time the rainfall increases with Oct to Nov achieving peak levels, occasionally in the form of typhoons.
-In the central highland, the rainy time is from Jun to Oct and the peak of rainfall is often from Jul to Sep.
+The weather in central of Vietnam is hot and dry weather from mid-January to late August, with the temperature often reaching 300 C. During the winter time, the rainfall increases within October to November.
+Achieving peak levels, it can occasionally be in the form of typhoons.
+Meanwhile, the central highland, its rainy season is from June to October and the peak of rainfall is often from July to September.

-The far south of Central-Vietnam where benefits from a longer dry season (Jan to Sep), with high temperatures and little rain.
-The rainy season runs from Oct to Mid of Dec with almost haft the annual rainfall in Oct and Nov.
+The far south of Central-Vietnam where is known for a longer dry season (January to September), with high temperature and little rain.
+The rainy season runs from October to Mid of December with almost haft the annual rainfall in the October – November period.

 South-Vietnam weather for birding